lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 And make your own tweaks easier
 Not ready for daily use

+Diving into a huge repository of firmware code is incredibly difficuly We need to learn and share in smaller, digestible chunks Sustainable

 Integrate touch driver in Rust
 Not power efficient yet